Participating Account Management Policy for Sun Life Assurance Company of Canada

 - Other Foreign participating policies issued by Sun Life

-The participating accounts for Canadian participating policies issued by Sun Life and International participating policies issued by Sun Life are open to new business.
+Only the participating account for Canadian participating policies issued by Sun Life is open to new business.

 The Company has an investment policy for the assets in each participating account.
 These policies outline investment criteria related to asset mix, liquidity, credit risk, currency risk, interest rate risk, thereby recognizing the specific liability characteristics of each of the participating accounts.

 The investment objectives are designed and managed to optimize long-term, after-tax investment earnings, subject to risk tolerances and limits.